 Caesar salad is one of my favorite lunch foods.
 You can shovel it in and talk at the same time.Janet Street-Porter

-Anyone who has ever had a traditional Italian meal or been to an Italian restaurant knows this delicious salad mix.
-Comprised of romaine lettuce and croutons with a delicious blend of parmesan cheese, egg, garlic, black pepper, Worcestershire sauce, and lemon juice, it’s heaven in a bowl.
+Anyone who has ever had a traditional Italian meal or been to an Italian restaurant knows this delicious salad mix referred to as Caesar Salad.
+Comprised of romaine lettuce and croutons with a delicious blend of parmesan cheese, egg, garlic, black pepper, Worcestershire sauce, and lemon juice (and, in some cases, anchovies) many people feel that this salad is something akin to heaven in a bowl.

 History Of Caesar Salad Day